L-CRAW/MovieReview/README.md

 - Rest Framework
 - Cors Headers

+Navigate to the directory MovieReview/Back-End/DjangoMR:

+- ensure models are migrated:
+  - python manage.py makemigrations
+  - python manage.py migrate

+- start the server:
+  - python manage.py runserver

+Ensure the BASE_URL in api.js in the Front-End is the same as the Django server

-# Start Front-End
+# Start Front-End for development

-navigate to the directory MoviewReview/Front-End/ run 'npm install' then run 'npm start'
+- navigate to the directory MoviewReview/Front-End/
+- run 'npm install'
+- then run 'npm start'
-The application should now be running on http://localhost:3000
+- The application should now be running on http://localhost:3000

+# Run Back-End unit tests

+- python manage.py test mrapp

+# Run Front-End unit tests

+navigate to MovieReview/Front-End/src/unitTests

+- run 'python test_login.py'